WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 string s = "Hello World!!";
 ```

-The folloings are reference type data types:
+The followings are reference type data types:

 - string
 - Arrays (even if their elements are value types)